ACCESSING YOUR ONLINE ACCOUNT

 What can I do as a subscriber?

-As a subscriber, you can manage the health plan for which you’re in charge.
+As a subscriber, you can manage the health plan.
 You can access your own health information.
 You can grant others access to your information.
 And you have basic access to dependents (the other members on your plan) on your plan.
-If you’re a PR of your dependents, you’ll have full access to those under age 13.
+If you're a PR of your dependents, you'll have full access to those under age 13.
 You can also request full access from those 13 years old or older.

 What is the default level of access a subscriber will have to dependents on their plan?